Stability analysis of a stochastic port-Hamiltonian car-following model: Abstract

 \section{Abstract}

 Port-Hamiltonian systems are pertinent representations of many nonlinear physical systems.
-In this article, we formulate and analyse a general class of stochastic car-following models having a systematic port-Hamiltonian structure.
+In this study, we formulate and analyse a general class of stochastic car-following models with a systematic port-Hamiltonian structure.
 The model class is a generalisation of classical car-following approaches, including the \textit{optimal velocity model} of Bando et al. (1995), the \textit{full velocity difference model} of Jiang et al. (2001), and recent stochastic following models based on the Ornstein-Uhlenbeck process.
-In contrast to traditional models for which the interaction is totally asymmetric (i.e., depending only on the speed and distance to the predecessor), the port-Hamiltonian car-following model also depends on the distance to the follower.
+In contrast to traditional models where the interaction is totally asymmetric (i.e., depending only on the speed and distance to the predecessor), the port-Hamiltonian car-following model also depends on the distance to the follower.
 We determine the exact stability condition of the finite system with $N$ vehicles and periodic boundaries.
 The stable system is ergodic with a unique Gaussian invariant measure.
 Other properties of the model are studied using numerical simulation.
-It turns out that the Hamiltonian component improves the flow stability, reducing the total energy in the system.
-Furthermore, it prevents the problematic formation of stop-and-go waves with oscillatory dynamics, even in the presence of stochastic perturbations.
+It turns out that the Hamiltonian component improves the flow stability and reduces the total energy in the system.
+Furthermore, it prevents the problematic formation of stop-and-go waves with oscillatory dynamics, even in the presence of stochastic perturbations.\ with the convention $x_{n+1}=x_1$ for $n=N$.